itscodenation/int-buzzfeed-quiz-18-19-starter/README.md

 ## Day 2
 ### JS
 - [ ] Use your totalScore variable to store the sum of the result of each function when the user clicks the button.
 - [ ] Write a function that congratulates the user, by name, on their placement and displays the results on the webpage.
-For now their placment will be "TBD".
+For now their placement will be "TBD".
 ### Wrap
 - [ ] Push your changes!